bashpsk/emptylibs/image-edit/README.md

 ---

-## Usage
+## 🛠️ Usage

-Integrating the `image-edit` library is straightforward.
-You need to create and remember an `ImageEditState`, then pass it to the `ImageEdit` composable.
+Create an `ImageEditState` with your base image and pass it to the `ImageEdit` composable.

-### 1. Basic Integration

 ```kotlin
 val imageEditState = rememberImageEditState(imageBitmap = baseImage)